 What is an Installment Sale?

 An installment sale is a financing arrangement in which the seller allows the buyer to make payments over an extended period of time.
-In an installment sale, the buyer receives the goods at the beginning of the installment period and makes payments over the installment period.
+In an installment sale, the buyer receives the goods at the beginning of the installment period and makes payments over an installment period.
 Revenue and expense are recognized at the time of cash collection and not at the time of sale.